 Numbers behind Upfront Purchase

-Coming to our example for the automation machinery company.
-Imagine we need to recover Rs 1 Lakh for each piece of equipment which is our anchor number to be recovered to get back our initial costs as well as desired margins.
-Say each equipment has a usable life of 10 years.
-The invoice value, including GST (18%), for buying the equipment outright would amount to Rs 1.18 Lakh.
-We will assume a corporate tax rate of 25% here.
-Don’t worry if you are worried about why the corporate tax is mentioned above, it will be used in the coming sections.
+Let’s take our automation machinery company as an example.
+We need to recover Rs 1 Lakh for each piece of equipment, which is our anchor number to cover initial costs and desired margins.
+Assuming each piece of equipment has a usable life of 10 years, the invoice value, including GST (18%), for outright purchase would be Rs 1.18 Lakh.

 The Straight line depreciation we discussed above is a form of depreciation in which the equipment depreciates equally over its useful life.
 This means we assume that the value of the equipment is equal across its lifetime.

-Stay tuned as we dive into leasing and loan options in our next blogs.
+In our next blog, we will discuss leasing and loan options in our next blogs.
 Then we can delve deeper into the comparison of the various strategic pricing blogs that we would have developed.
-It will be really insightful for you guys to tailor your financial strategy, both as a consumer and as a business owner.
+It will be really insightful for the readers to tailor your financial strategy, both as a consumer and as a business owner.

 Similar Posts